 How to Accurately Measure Bend Angles in Tube Fabrication

 Regardless of the bending process used to bend a tube, the vast majority of tube fabricators are interested in the quality of the bend angle produced.
 Bend angle quality often translates into a tolerance surrounding a target angle.

 How To Do More With Less - Adding a Loader to an Existing Tube Bending Process Can Increase Capacity and Free Up Labor

 Why a Loader?
-In short, a device to auto load a fabrication process can often make the difference between questionability profitable and profitable.
-Let’s face it, direct labor can be expensive and is somewhat susceptible to human error.
+In short, a device to autoload a fabrication machine can often make the difference between a process that is questionably profitable and definitely profitable.
+Let's face it, direct labor can be expensive and is somewhat susceptible to human error.

 How to Expand the End of a Tube in Production

 Throughout the world of tube end forming, one of the common types of end forms involves expanding the end of a tube.
 The reasons for expanding a tube’s end are many.
 For example, lawn & garden equipment often requires that one tube slips into the end of another for quick assembly.